 Assess your property and map invaders and priority protection areas

 To determine where to spend your time and money on invasive species management, carefully assess your entire property.
 Also, make time to get to know what invasives occur in your area, learning about their different life stages and what they look like in each so you can identify them easily (see below for suggested resources to help with this).
-If you see a plant growing on your land that you can’t identify but is concerning you, take photos and submit these photos through an on-line reporting system such as Great Lakes Early Detection Network GLEDN or iNaturalist or to the Wisconsin Department of Natural Resources (WDNR) at firstname.lastname@example.org.
+If you see a plant growing on your land that you can’t identify but is concerning you, take photos and submit these photos through an on-line reporting system such as the Early Detection and Distribution Mapping System (formerly the Great Lakes Early Detection Network) or iNaturalist or to the Wisconsin Department of Natural Resources (WDNR) at firstname.lastname@example.org.

 Most importantly: hang in there.
 Any invasive species management work is a multi-year effort.
 Bite off the chunks that are reasonable to do each year so you learn as you go.
 Don’t burn yourself out.
 Look beyond the reed canary grass and take time to appreciate the beauty of your land.